crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-We could, like before, perform the check on the result itself using `if (c > a) arithmeticError();`, because subtracting a positive value from `a` should yield a value less than or equal to `a`.
+Alternatively, we could perform the check on the result itself using `if (c > a) arithmeticError();`, because subtracting a positive value from `a` should yield a value less than or equal to `a`.
 However, in this case, we don't save any operations.

-Just as with addition, for signed integers, we can combine the checks for both scenarios into a single check using `xor`.
+Similar to addition, for signed integers, we can combine the checks for both scenarios into a single check using `xor`.

 ```solidity
 function checkedSubInt(int256 a, int256 b) public pure returns (int256 c) {